Last updated on July 26, 2024

 Is Wizards Going to Do This Again?

-I think that this was a slam-dunk for fans of the Masterpiece system and players that want more cards like this without needing to buy Secret Lairs.
-Although we didn't see Mystical Archive cards return in Forgotten Realms or Midnight Hunt, I wouldn't be surprised if they make a return in one of the 2022 sets.
+I think that this was a slam-dunk for fans of the Masterpiece system and players who want more cards like this without needing to buy Secret Lairs.
+Although we didn't see Mystical Archive cards return in Forgotten Realms or Midnight Hunt, they are definitely a tool WotC likes to apply to their randomized boosters.

-I think the feedback for these cards was fantastic and the art is some of the best we've seen in a while.
+I think the feedback for these cards was fantastic and the art is some of the best.
 I definitely stan the Faithless Looting Mystical Archive, You can @ me on Twitter any day and I'll defend it.

 Sealing the Archive